ckeditor/ckeditor5/packages/ckeditor5-find-and-replace/README.md

-CKEditor 5 Find and Replace feature
+CKEditor 5 find and replace feature
 ===========================

 This is an initial package for development purposes.
 It does not contain code yet.